VoordeMensen/wordpress-plugin/readme.txt

 This plugin will fetch the VoordeMensen loader from [https://voordemensen.nl](https://voordemensen.nl) and event data from [https://api.voordemensen.nl](https://api.voordemensen.nl) and use it in your WordPress.
 This way your visitors will be able to buy tickets using VoordeMensen.

 Depending on the loader type you choose in the admin page either [vdm_sideloader.js](https://tickets.voordemensen.nl/demo/vdm_sideloader.js) or [vdm_loader.js](https://tickets.voordemensen.nl/demo/vdm_loader.js) will be loaded.

+Additionaly this plugin will connect to [https://tickets.voordemensen.nl](https://tickets.voordemensen.nl) to obtain a unique session id.

 The VoordeMensen [privacy statement](https://voordemensen.nl/privacyverklaring/) applies.